jcreedcmu/parametricity/StrictEquiv.lagda.md

  invert = record { R = R ; f = g ; g = f ; fe = ge ; ge = fe }

 ```

 Inversion is strictly involutive, and all of the useful properties
- are strictly exchanged under inversion as expected
+are strictly exchanged under inversion as expected.

 ```agda
 module _ {ℓ : Level} {A B : Set ℓ} (q : A ≅' B) where
  open _≅'_